 Education Credit Information:

-- Earn either a Master of Science in Systems Engineering (provided they hold an ABET undergraduate engineering degree, or can establish equivalency) OR a Master of Science in Engineering Systems (all others).
-[Note: For consistency, this program will be referred to as NPS-MSSE and not NPS-MSES.]
+- A Master of Science in Systems Engineering (provided they hold an ABET undergraduate engineering degree, or can establish equivalency) OR a Master of Science in Engineering Systems (all others).

-An equivalent course listing for Department of Defense (DoD) schools may be viewed at the DAU iCatalog page.
+- An equivalent course listing for DoD schools may be viewed at the DAU iCatalog page.
 While completion of the MSSE provides some of the required training for certification in the Engineering, Test & Evaluation, and Science & Technology Manager ACFs, individuals must complete the additional required DAU training (along with education and experience requirements) for certification in their specific ACF.
-Note: DAU training certification changes will be reviewed and accommodated if and where feasible.
+Note: DAU training certification changes made after the establishment of this program for this two year period will be reviewed and accommodated if and where feasible.

 Who May Apply and Eligibility Requirements: